dogefriendyt/TDS/README.md

 # Description
 If you do not know what units are needed for each autofarm script, look inside the script it's the first thing.

+# Rank

+Farm 3: 8/10 for gems (you die at wave 22 but gives 30 gems)

+Farm 2: 9/10 (Has not been tested)

+Farm 1: 7/10 (at wave ~33 it lets enemies go right by)

+Farm 4: 7/10 (unfortunately it doesn't just automatically just execute)

 # Maps

 **Farm 1:** Medieval Times